Jethren Barr

-Jethren Barr (born 13 September 1995) is a South African soccer player who plays as a goalkeeper, most recently for League of Ireland Premier Division club Drogheda United and the South Africa national team.
+Jethren Barr (born 13 September 1995) is a South African soccer player who plays as a goalkeeper, most recently for League of Ireland Premier Division club Drogheda United and the South Africa national team.He was the youngest goalkeeper to ever play in South Africa's PSL.

 Club career

 Barr joined League of Ireland Premier Division club Drogheda United in January 2024.
 In December 2024 Barr confirmed he would leave the Club.

 International career

 Barr was called up for South Africa for the 2023 COSAFA Cup, where he made his international debut.

 He has been capped three times for the South African national soccer team.